 In the last step you need to provide the org alias name.
 Then it will take you to your default browser and ask you for org credentials.
 If prompted to allow access, click Allow

 Till this point your Salesforce org is connected with VsCode.
 Now its time for Development.
+You can also use command line interface for same.

 Now you want to extract all your Salesforce component in your VsCode?
 Open Package.xml file from Manifest folder.
 Then Modify your Package.xml file to add and remove component.
 Finally Click on Package.xml and select “SFDX: Retrieve This Source from Org” option